dkesada/HFCM/README.md

 ## Deadline

 Regrettably, I do not have all the time that I would like to complete this project.
-I need a version of this algorithm to run some tests asap, and so the level of completion of the project may vary depending on the time left I have.
+I need a version of this algorithm to run some tests asap, and so the level of completion of the project may vary depending on the time I have left.
 Eventually, I'll get around to finishing a nice, compact version of this HFCM model.